toujou/toujou-v2-prototypes/README.md

 The current **solution** is after the `npm run build-sb` command to to add the missing `./` to the iframe links on the `storybook-static/iframe.html` file:

 ```html
     <!-- around line 370 on the current build -->
     <script type="module" crossorigin src="./assets/iframe.2998cd67.js"></script>
     <link rel="stylesheet" href="./assets/iframe.f0ce4956.css">
 ```

+> `npm run deploy::full` works well!
+It builds and deploys to github in 1 step!

 # Badges addon
 We use the [Badges Addon](https://storybook.js.org/addons/@geometricpanda/storybook-addon-badges) to help us track the state of each story